-- 1 These assets are subsequently measured at amortised cost using the effective interest method.
+These assets are subsequently measured at amortised cost using the effective Financial assets at interest method.
 The amortised cost is reduced by impairment losses.
-Interest Ì income, foreign exchange gains and losses and impairment are recognised in profit or loss.
-Any gain or loss on derecognition is recognised in profit or loss. - 1
+Interest amortised cost income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Any gain or loss on derecognition is recognised in profit or loss.

-6.16.2.2 Financial liabilities - Classification, subsequent measurement and gains and losses
+6.15.2.2 Financial liabilities - Classification, subsequent measurement and gains and losses